do-me/kceo_glossary/docs/location.md

 ## 1 Definition

-Particular place referenced by an identifier.
+Particular [Place](../place) referenced by an identifier.

 ### Notes
-- While a (geo)location identifies a geographic place, it may also be associated with objects other than the Earth.
+- While a (geo)location identifies a geographic [Place](../place), it may also be associated with objects other than the Earth.
 - While location in principle covers 0- to 3-dimensional spatial geometries, it should not be used for 0- and 1-dimensional geometries (positions and paths)

 ### Examples